 IMPORTANT – While the motorway has brought much better journey times, it is susceptible to the weather, especially the famous bura wind.
-When the northern wind is in full flow, the section by Sveti Rok tunnel is closed and a diversion in place.
+When the northern wind is in full flow, the section by the Sveti Rok tunnel gets closed and a diversion in place.
 This will add an extra hour at least to your travel time, although the views are great.
-You will rejoin the motorway near Zadar, about 140km from Split.
+You will most likely rejoin the motorway near Zadar, about 140km from Split.

 Please note also that there are often very long queues at Sveti Rok during peak season.
 I no longer use the motorway at the height of the season, because there is a much more relaxing (and cheaper) alternative, which will actually get you there quicker in most cases.
 The old road between Zagreb and Split.

 It is easy to forget how much the A1 motorway changed life in Croatia.
 Before its opening, all traffic between Split and Zagreb went along the national road.

 Today, that road is almost a ghost road, and there is very little traffic.